-“Please no Misses anything, Calynn is just fine,” I insisted.
-Being someones wife wasn’t a difficult accomplishment in my experience.
-No title was necessary.
+“Please no Misses anything, Calynn is just fine.”
+Becoming someone’s wife isn’t a difficult accomplishment in my experience.

 “Alright, Calynn.
-All I have in several boxes of files are pages full of redacted black lines and a single summary sheet with the phrase, exhaustive parasitic energy manipulation.
-I must admit I have no idea what that is.”
+All I received were several boxes of files with pages full of redacted black lines and a single summary sheet with the phrase, exhaustive parasitic energy manipulation.
+I admit I have no idea what that means.”